• Skip to primary navigation

 What is the best way to shred zucchini?

 I like to use my food processor best, however if you don’t have one you can use a box grater.
-I like to shred the zucchinis that get rather large.
+Food processor is fast and easy, especially with the large zucchini.
 There is no need to peel them, but the seeds need to be scooped out.
 Cut the zucchini in half, scoop out the seeds and then cut the zucchini into chunks to fit the food processor.
 I’ll shred 2-3 large zucchinis when I’m doing this so I can freeze what I don’t use.

 How to freeze extra shredded zucchini?